 Joanna C. Hendon

-Joanna Hendon has been a litigator for more than 20 years, with substantial trial experience.
+Joanna C. Hendon has been a litigator for more than 20 years, with substantial trial experience.
 She has focused on white collar criminal defense, securities enforcement, and complex civil litigation.
 Ms. Hendon has been named by Chambers & Partners as a Leader in the Field of White-Collar Crime & Government Investigations.
 Chambers reports that Ms. Hendon receives widespread acclaim for her work.
-Sources comment that “she’s very thoughtful, super-smart and she thinks about all the angles,” adding that “she takes a very sophisticated approach to complicated matters.”
+Sources state that she is an“‘off-the-charts brilliant’ attorney whose ‘ability to take charge and put you at ease’ is regarded by clients as an ‘incredible’ asset.’‘ According to Chambers, Ms. Hendon “fields an impressive string of recent victories in criminal cases, including at the appellate level.”

 Early in her career Ms. Hendon was a federal prosecutor in the Southern District of New York.
 There, she served in the Securities and Commodities Fraud Unit and prosecuted cases involving securities fraud, bribery, mail and wire fraud, and tax fraud.
 During her years as a prosecutor, Ms. Hendon tried numerous cases and argued appeals in the U.S. Court of Appeals for the Second Circuit.
 In 2000, Ms. Hendon received the U.S. Attorney General’s John Marshall Award, the Department of Justice’s highest award for excellence at trial.

 Ms. Hendon has tried cases in federal court and to arbitrators.
+In 2017, she defended at trial in the Southern District of New York an investment advisor accused of securities fraud, investment advisor fraud, and other crimes.
 In 2011, she defended the first of the “expert network” insider trading cases brought to trial in the Southern District of New York.
-Ms. Hendon has represented institutions and individuals in investigations by and matters involving the U.S. Attorney’s Office, the SEC, the CFTC, FINRA (formerly the New York Stock Exchange and NASD), the New York Attorney General’s Office, and other state Attorneys General and regulators.
+Ms. Hendon has represented institutions and individuals in investigations by and matters involving the U.S. Attorney’s Office, the SEC, the Federal Reserve, the New York Department of Financial Services, the CFTC, FINRA (formerly the New York Stock Exchange and NASD), the New York Attorney General’s Office, and other state Attorneys General and regulators.
 Ms. Hendon’s work frequently involves representing clients facing more than one government investigation at a time and civil litigation.

 Criminal and Securities Enforcement Matters